Encina Hall, C140

 Dr. Fukuyama has written widely on issues in development and international politics.
 His 1992 book, The End of History and the Last Man, has appeared in over twenty foreign editions.
 His most recent book, Identity: The Demand for Dignity and the Politics of Resentment, was published in Sept.
 2018.

 Francis Fukuyama received his B.A. from Cornell University in classics, and his Ph.D. from Harvard in Political Science.
-He was a member of the Political Science Department of the RAND Corporation from 1979-1980, then again from 1983-89, and from 1995-96.
-In 1981-82 and in 1989 he was a member of the Policy Planning Staff of the US Department of State, the first time as a regular member specializing in Middle East affairs, and then as Deputy Director for European political-military affairs.
-In 1981-82 he was also a member of the US delegation to the Egyptian-Israeli talks on Palestinian autonomy.
-From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University.
+He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
+From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University, and from 2001-2010 he was Bernard L. Schwartz Professor of International Political Economy at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
 He served as a member of the President’s Council on Bioethics from 2001-2004.

-Dr. Fukuyama is chairman of the editorial board of a new magazine, The American Interest, which he helped to found in 2005.
-He holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), and Kansai University (Japan).
-He is a member of the Board of Trustees of the Rand Corporation, member of the Board of Governors of the Pardee Rand Graduate School, and member of the advisory boards for the Journal of Democracy, the Inter-American Dialogue, and The New America Foundation.
+Dr. Fukuyama holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), Kansai University (Japan), and Aarhus University (Denmark), and the Pardee Rand Graduate School.
+He is a non-resident fellow at the Carnegie Endowment for International Peace and at the Center for Global Development.
+He is a member of the Board of Governors of the Pardee Rand Graduate School and the Volcker Alliance.
 He is a member of the American Political Science Association and the Council on Foreign Relations.
-He is married and has three children.
+He is married to Laura Holmgren and has three children.